- What is sales content?

 You may be attempting to motivate them to fill in a lead form, accept your security policies, or leverage a new feature in your product.

-So, ask yourself, where in the journey is this content to be consumed?
+So, ask yourself, when, during the journey, is this content to be consumed?

 Top of funnel